thenewbie-satoru/Usefull-links/readme.md

+all this is from https://www.youtube.com/watch?v=-jLbRnmGYaA

-https://bgp.he.net/              ----  helps search networking things
+https://bgp.he.net/              ----  helps search networking things and IP range Massscan     ----to scan all the IP